Hamirza Qeytuqo: Russo-Circassian War

-From the 1750s, real power in Greater Kabardia was held by the coalition made up of the Hatokhshoqo, Misost, and Bekmirza families.
+From the 1750s, real power in Greater Kabardia was held by the coalition made up of the Hatokhshoqo, Misost, and Bechmirza families.
 Hamirza, whose Qeytuqo family had been left out and isolated for ten years before the war, signed a deal as revenge.
 In this deal, he accepted Mozdok as Russian land in return for a large amount of money.
 In January 1764, he attended a meeting held in Greater Kabardia to discuss the Mozdok issue.
 As a result, a letter signed by Hamirza, opposing the Russian claim to Mozdok and stating that the escaped peasants should be returned, reached St. Petersburg with the embassy in June.
 In a meeting held in April 1767 between the representatives of the princely families of Greater Kabardia (including the Qeytuqo dynasty), it was decided by mutual agreement that the Grand Prince Qasey Atajuq would be obeyed in all matters.
 However, around 10,000 peasants from the slave class did not obey their lords and left their lands, settling in the Pyatigorsk region.
 Although the princes could not stop the rebellion, an agreement was reached with the rebels, including with the Grand Prince.
 On July 4, Hamirza Qeytuqo, along with other leading princes like Misost Bematiqo, helped move the peasants from Pyatigorsk to the Kuma region, which brought the rebellion to an end.

 In the Treaty of Karasubazar, signed between the Crimean Khanate and Russia in 1772, it was declared that Kabardia should be subject to Russia.
 Prominent Kabardian princes, including Hamirza, began to increase their pressure on the destruction of Mozdok with their supporters.
 At the beginning of 1773, the Kabardians, led by Misost Bematiqo, began preparing for an attack against Mozdok.
 Representatives sent by Misost Bematiqo and Hamirza Qeytuqo offered an alliance against Russia to Devlet Giray, who had just been appointed in Istanbul as the new Crimean Khan, in opposition to Sahib Giray, who had signed a peace treaty with the Russians.

 In 1774, the Kabardian army, including Hamirza, spread to the banks of the Malka River with the Tatars.
 Many volunteers from the surrounding areas joined the army, but the strongest support came from the well-armed Kabardian cavalry.
 At the council meeting of Shahbaz Giray, the commanders of the combined army and Nekrasov's Cossacks were present.
 The plan for the attack on Mozdok was discussed.
 Kurghoqo Tatarkhan and the Kabardians under his leadership suggested attacking the fortress.
 Both Bematiqo and Hamirza said at the council meeting that Mozdok should be destroyed.
 With the attacks from the Crimean and Kabardian alliance, fierce battles began around the Mozdok line from early summer 1774 and continued until the Treaty of Küçük Kaynarca.